 The Origins of Cheesecakes

-Physical anthropologists have excavated cheesecake molds dating all the way back to 2000 B.C.!
+Physical anthropologists have excavated cheesecake molds on the Greek island of Samos dating all the way back to 2000 B.C.!
 That’s before humans began weaving cotton into cloth!
 Now, based on ancient texts, the original cheesecake recipes developed by the Greeks were far simpler than today’s recipes.
 Constructed from only four basic ingredients, flour, wheat, honey, and cheese, these cakes were formed using molds and then baked in wood-fired ovens.✝

 Cheesecakes were commonly served at Greek weddings.
 Baked by the bride and served to her new husband’s family and friends, it was considered a gesture of hospitality.
 This concept of serving cake at weddings still carries on today!

 Until the year 146 B.C., cheesecakes were strictly Greek cuisine.
 However, when the Romans conquered the Greek Empire, they incorporated some Greek culture into their own.
 Thus they took with them the recipe for cheesecake.
 In fact, it was the Romans who first modified the original baking directions, incorporating eggs into the cheese mixture and adding a pastry shell.

 Over time, cheesecake’s popularity continued to grow, slowly permeating various European cultures until it made its way to England!
 It’s here where cheesecake made its first official, widely publicized debut.